Homepage > Journal > Design problem: Usability vs. Desirability

 • Increased user control over the system

-• Improvement of the legibility and minimalism of graphics and layout.
+• Improvement of the legibility and minimalism of graphics and layout

-How to improve Desirability?
+How to improve desirability?

 Desirability can also be researched, and it should be improved based on results that determine whether the product:

-• Actually fulfills important users' needs satisfactorily
+• Fulfills important users' needs satisfactorily

-• Uses the potential of the First Impression Effect
+• Uses the potential of the first-impression effect

 • Inspires trust and credibility through, among other things, trustmarks, testimonials, and independent opinions